jeffgerickson/algorithms/README.md

 Please also feel free to submit feature requests and other feedback.

 While you're here, please feel free to download a complete copy of the most recent revision of the entire book or any of the individual chapters.
-(The individual chapters are typeset separately, so page numbers are inconsistent with the book, and hyperlinks to other chapters don’t work.)
+(The individual chapters are extracted from the book pdf file to keep page numbers consistent; unfortunately, hyperlinks don’t work.)

 A black and white electronic version of the entire manuscript is also available, which should more closely reflect the appearance of the printed volume.
 I won’t update that quite as often.